AndreaPontrandolfo/sheriff/apps/docs-website/docs/core-philosophy/stylistic-choices.md

 - overloads clutter the code and make it more verbose and harder to read, which increase the cognitive overload.
 - overloads clutter the VScode tooltips.
 - overloads force you to write non-standard javascript syntax.
 - overloads are a bad practice.
 The flexibility that they enable also enable your team to write inconsistent code.
-Which is exactly the problem that Eslint is designed to solve.
+Which is exactly the problem that ESLint is designed to solve.